-This lesson focuses on expressing agreement and disagreement in Dutch meetings, featuring key phrases like 'Ik ga akkoord' (I agree), 'Ik ben het niet eens' (I disagree), and verbs such as 'denken' (to think) and 'accepteren' (to accept) to navigate office discussions effectively.
+Learn how to lead meetings and express agreement or disagreement in Dutch with key phrases like 'Ik ga akkoord' (I agree) and 'Ik ben het niet eens' (I disagree), essential for office discussions and negotiations.

 Listening & reading materials